Kandahar: Medieval history

+The region fell to the Ghaznavids under Sebüktegin and his son Mahmud of Ghazni in the 10th/11th centuries, followed by Muhammad of Ghor.
 Kandahar appears to have been renamed Teginābād in the 10th–12th centuries, but the origin of the new name is unclear.
-During this period, nearby Panjway served as the administrative center for the area.
+During this period, nearby Panjwayi served as the administrative center for the area.
 However, Kandahar was of much more strategic importance, to the extent that Minhaj-i-Siraj attributes the downfall of the Ghaznavids to the loss of Kandahar.
 The city's name was changed back to Kandahar by the 13th century, after Ala ad-Din Husayn Jahansuz sacked Lashkari Bazar, near Bost.
 Again, the reason for the name change is not clear.